StacieL/doc/docs/SectionTAB-publishingSection.md

 sidebar_label: Publishing
 ---

-In this section you can :
-* Define production URL
-* Define Authentication mode guest or require an email when the app is launched
+Publishing is where you define or create the:
-* Define Web server Settings
+* Web Server Settings
-* Create and edit the On Mobile app authentication database method
+* Authentication Mode
+* Authentication Method

 ![alt-text](assets/4DforiOSOverview/Publishing-section-4D-for-iOS.png)

 ## WEB SERVER SETTINGS
-The communication between your app and the web server must be encrypted.
+Communication between your application and the web server must be encrypted.

-* The first thing you need to do is to activate and define your https port if it has not been defined yet.
-Click on the edit "Web Server Settings" button to do so.
+* Activate and define your HTTPS port, if you haven't already done so, by clicking on the Edit button for the "Web Server Settings".

-* Activate the https port implies certificates installation to work properly.
-You can also create certificates with 4D but only for test purpose.
+* Activating the HTTPS port requires certificate installation to work properly.
+You can also create certificates with 4D, but strictly for test purposes.

 <div class = "tips">
-<b>TIPS:</b>
+<b>TIP:</b>

-If the https is not properly defined or if certificates are missing the project editor will disply an issues indicator with a tip that indicates the nature for the issue.
+If either the HTTPS port is not properly defined or certificates are missing, the Project Editor will disply an indicator with a tip that describing the nature of the issue.
 </div>

 ## AUTHENTICATION MODE

-Just check the "Requires an email to connect" checkbox to display a login form when the application starts
+Authorized User: Check the "Requires an email to connect" checkbox to display a login form when the application starts

-Else leave the box unchecked if you want the app to be in guest mode (no login form will appear when the application starts)
+Guest: Leave the "Requires an email to connect" checkbox unchecked.
+No login form will appear when the application start.

-## DEFINE YOUR AUTHENTICATION METHOD
+## AUTHENTICATION METHOD

-* For developement purpose, the authentication method allows you to use the app in localhost
+* Development: the authentication method allows you to use the application locally.
-* For deployement purpose, you must create/edit your Authentication method to authorize specific emails, devices even if you are in guest mode.
+* Deployment: you must create/edit your Authentication method to authorize specific emails or devices, even when in guest mode.

-A template is already available in the created Database method
+A template is already available in the existing On Mobile method to:
-* to grant access for example email to specific domain
+* Grant access (i.e., email to specific domains)
-* to get all the informations you need about the session as weel as user informations including the email, app informations, device and team ID...
+* Obtain all necessary information about the session, as well as user information (the email address, app information, device, team ID, etc.)

-You can customize this method according to your needs and goals !
+You can customize this method according to your needs!

-## HOW IT LOOKS IN THE IOS APP
+## HOW IT LOOKS IN THE IOS APPLICATION

-A Setting screen is available from the Tab bar or from a "More" Tab if there is more than 4 tables in your app.
+A Settings screen is available from the tab bar.
+You can also find it from the "More" tab if necessary (i.e., your application has more than 4 tables).

 ![alt-text](assets/4DforiOSOverview/Setting-screen-Publishing-section-4D-for-iOS.png)

-From this Settings screen you will be able :
+Settings allows you to:
-* To reload data
+* Reload data
-* Define your server url
+* Define your server URL
-* If the "Requires an email to connect" option has been checked, then a login view appears when the app start and a logout button is available in the setting screen
+* Log out (if connected as an Authorized User).

 ![alt-text](assets/4DforiOSOverview/Login-screen-Publishing-section-4D-for-iOS.png)